Meet Our Team of Mental Health Professionals

 RSW, Master of Social Work Candidate

-With a Master’s in Clinical Psychology from Adler Professional Graduate School and a BA in Psychology from the University of Ottawa, Christine creates a non-judgemental, safe space for all of her clients.
+Christine has completed a Masters in Clinical Psychology and provides therapeutic support for adolescents and adults.
+Using a trauma-informed lens, Christine aims to create a non-judgemental, safe space for all of her clients.
 She is trained in CBT as well as Dialectical Behavioural Therapy and Acceptance & Commitment Therapy and aims to help all of her clients feel supported and valued.
-She is working under the supervision of Dr. Lori Walls.
+She is working under the supervision of Dr. Lori Walls, Ph.D., Psychologist.

 Hailu is a registered psychotherapist with CRPO.
 Working with clients in a non-judgmental space, she offers therapy services for anxiety, stress, relationship issues, addiction, ADHD, gender identity and expression, and much more.
 She is a certified provider of CBT and encourages clients to share experiences and challenges to support them in overcoming their struggles.